Blendify/blender-manual/blender_docs/manual/modeling/metas/editing.rst

 When a *Meta* object comes within "range" of another meta, the two will begin to interact with each other.
-They do not necessarily need to intersect, and depending on the *Threshold* and *Stiffness* settings, they most likely will not need to.
-*Stiffness* is materialized by the *green ring*
+They do not necessarily need to intersect, and depending on the *Threshold* and *Stiffness* settings, they most likely will not need to. *Stiffness* is materialized by the *green ring*.

 The range is from (0.0 to 10.0).
 But to be visible, the *Stiffness* must be slightly larger than the *Threshold* value.
 You can also visually adjust the *Stiffness* ring by using the :kbd:`RMB` to select it and activate *Scale* mode with :kbd:`S`.

 .. _fig-meta-edit-stiffness: